 The following categories will be available for the 30km:

-Please note that entry for Junior categories is only $10.
-Junior minimum age limits apply as per MTBA guidelines.
-Minimum age for the 50km is 16 (as at 31/12/17) and 14 for the 30km.
+Please note that entry for Junior categories is only $15.
 We will not make any exceptions on these ages.

 The open male and open female categories for the 50km event will be awarded with cash prizes from 1st to 5th place.

-For your safety please save these numbers into your phone and carry it with you during the event:
+For your safety please save this number into your phone and carry it with you during the event: